eoos-systems/eoos-project-if-win32/README.md

 CMake minimum required version 3.20 for EOOS project.

 The installer automatically sets the *Path* system environment variable if you chose this way during installation.
-Having Git installed, you should sign out form and sign in to Windows to refresh the environment variables, and can check in CMD that CMake can be executed properly.
+After the installation, check in CMD that tool is executed properly by executing the following commands.

 ```
 C:\> cmake --version